 A comprehensive literature search was conducted across five databases to identify manuscripts on the relationship between vitamin D levels and DNA damage in human and animal subjects.
 The articles were discovered using Scopus, PubMed, EBSCOHost, Google Scholar, and Epistemonikos.
 Hand-searching was also conducted based on the included study bibliography to identify relevant publications that were not indexed in the previously reported databases (Umar et al., 2022).
 There will be no restrictions on geographical region or gender.
-However, we restrict our search to studies published between January 2012 and January 2023.
+However, we restricted our search to studies published between January 2012 and January 2023.
 The investigation was completed by January 19th, 2023.
 To ensure its validity, the study must be published in English.
-The search terms for this study is available as Supplementary Table 1.
+The search terms for this study are available as Supplementary Table 1 at https://ojs.ptbioch.edu.pl/index.php/abp/.